dhagan-va/ef-poc-2025/clint_smith/docs/testing.md

 ## Run a Specific Test

-~~You can target one test or class:~~
+You can target one test or class:

-Currently not working due to EDI Token key loading issue

 ```bash
 dotnet test --filter "EdiParserTests"